joaopaulomoraes/joaopaulomoraes/README.md

-      'I seek to improve the performance of the application so that it is better every day', 'I\'m dedicated to always providing the best experience for the end user', 'I worked as a mentor and project reviewer at udacity', 'I like to work with interface design',
+      'I seek to improve the performance of the application so that it is better every day', 'I\'m dedicated to always providing the best experience for the end user', 'I worked as a mentor and project reviewer at udacity', 'I like to work with UI/UX',
       'I\'m always learning'
     ]}
   />